-Yes.
-In Round 2 of the MN PROMISE Act, startups are eligible to apply.
-The program now only requires your 2024 tax return.
-If your startup has filed a 2024 return and meets all other eligibility criteria, you can apply.
+Yes. in Round 2 of the MN PROMISE Act, startups are eligible to apply.
+The program requires only your most recently filed tax return, such as your 2025 or 2024 return.
+If your startup has filed a 2025 or 2024 tax return and meets all other eligibility criteria, you can apply.

 If you have not yet filed for that tax year, you must have submitted a tax extension for your most recent tax year (e.g., IRS Form 7004).
 You will need to provide either a valid tax return or proof of the tax extension as part of your application.